 verb[with object] (ascribe something to)

-- 1Regard something as being due to (a cause): he ascribed Jane’s short temper to her upset stomachMore example sentences
+- 1Attribute something to (a cause): he ascribed Jane’s short temper to her upset stomachMore example sentences

 - The substantial increase in the navy in this period is ascribed to him.